 Need to get away for a few days or wish to travel outside your comfort zone?
 Don’t worry – help is at hand.
 If you’re travelling to somewhere within the UK and looking for advice on where to stay or eat, try looking up Vegetarian Visitor.

 For international travellers, many city-based supermarkets carry vegan basics like soya milk and of course you’ll always be able to find fresh fruit and veggies.
 As veganism grows in popularity, vegan and vegetarian restaurants are popping up around the globe and many places that you may have thought wouldn’t be vegan-friendly might just surprise you.
-Don't forget to check sites like HappyCow which are invaluable when it comes to scouting out vegan-friendly restaurants, cafes and shops.
+Don't forget to check apps like HappyCow which are invaluable when it comes to scouting out vegan-friendly restaurants, cafes and shops.

 If you're looking to book vegan-friendly accommodation, sites like Vegetarian Vacations and Veggie Hotels will be a great help.
 You could also try arranging a vegan house swap: this blog has more information on how to do so safely.